Close Menu

 man reviewing document for SaaS ownership

-Understanding and assigning application ownership within your organization is a crucial part of managing SaaS subscriptions.
-Not to mention, having visibility into who is responsible for each application can help you to mitigate SaaS pain points, like SaaS sprawl and shadow IT.
+Understanding and assigning application ownership within your organization is a crucial step in SaaS inventory management.
+Having visibility into who is responsible for each application can help you to mitigate SaaS pain points, like SaaS sprawl and shadow IT, and collaborate more effectively on renewals.

 Read on for best practices for assigning ownership of applications and explore how some of our customers are leveraging this function within their organizations.